rspec/rspec-metagem/README.md

-# RSpec-2
+# RSpec

 Behaviour Driven Development for Ruby

 # Description

-rspec-2.x is a meta-gem, which depends on the rspec-core, rspec-expectations and rspec-mocks gems.
+rspec is a meta-gem, which depends on the rspec-core, rspec-expectations and rspec-mocks gems.
 Each of these can be installed separately and actived in isolation with the `gem` command.
 Among other benefits, this allows you to use rspec-expectations, for example, in Test::Unit::TestCase if you happen to